 Why do I need to learn about computer vision?

-Nowadays a key skill that is often required from a software developer is the ability to use computer vision algorithms and tools to solve real-world problems related to images and videos.
+Nowadays, a key skill for software developers is the ability to use computer vision algorithms and tools to solve real-world problems involving images and videos.

 What can I do after finishing learning about applied computer vision?

-You will be to create software that could recognize recognize a face or transform a picture of young person to old person.
+You will be able to create software that can recognize a face or transform a picture of a young person into an older person.

 That sounds fun!
 What should I do now?